Let’s look at the key reasons that are pushing Amphenol Corporation (APH) to new highs - News Daemon

 Amphenol Corporation (APH) Breakdown of a Key Holders of the stock

-A key investor’s attitude towards the stock of the Electronic Components industry is another important factor to consider.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Amphenol Corporation stocks.
 The insider ownership of Amphenol Corporation is 0.58%, while institutional ownership is 96.80%.
 The most recent insider transaction that took place on May 12, was worth 13,746,857.
 In this transaction President, ISS Division of this company sold 184,100 shares at a rate of $74.67, taking the stock ownership to the 0 shares.
 Before that another transaction happened on Feb 09, when Company’s President, ISS Division sold 129,800 for $81.64, making the entire transaction worth $10,596,236.
 This insider now owns 0 shares in total.

 Amphenol Corporation (APH) Recent Fiscal highlights

-If we go through the results of last quarter, which was made public on 3/30/2023, the company posted $0.69 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.67) by $0.02.
+Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted $0.69 earnings per share (EPS) during the time that was better than consensus figure (set at $0.67) by $0.02.
 This company achieved a net margin of +15.07 while generating a return on equity of 28.57.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.73 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 22.10% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 7.47% during the next five years compared to 13.10% growth over the previous five years of trading.